mmpfeffer/blip/README.md

 1. Template Files

-   Template files by default end with the extension .tmpl So if there is a template file named 'declare.tmpl', it will be interpolated by
+   Template files end with the extension .tmpl, which is assumed when using BLIP.
+So if there is a template file named 'declare.tmpl', it can be invoked as 'declare'.

    Example: A template file containing simple text.